 Partial Reconfiguration is the ability to dynamically modify blocks of logic by downloading partial bit files while the remaining logic continues to operate without interruption.
 Xilinx Partial Reconfiguration technology allows designers to change functionality on the fly, eliminating the need to fully reconfigure and re-establish links, dramatically enhancing the flexibility that FPGAs offer.
 The use of Partial Reconfiguration can allow designers to move to fewer or smaller devices, reduce power, and improve system upgradability.
 Make more efficient use of the silicon by only loading in functionality that is needed at any point in time.

 The current software approach, which has been in production since Vivado® Design Suite 2013.3, builds upon the robust solution introduced in ISE® Design Suite in 2010.
 The software tools unlock the capability to reconfigure a portion of a Xilinx FPGA while the rest of the device remains operational.
-This current solution utilizes the Tcl-based non-project flow and leverages the impressive implementation capabilities of the Vivado Design Suite.
-RTL-based designs are supported in project mode within the Vivado IDE, with many underlying flow details automatically managed.
+The current solution leverages the impressive implementation capabilities of the Vivado Design Suite.
+Users can implement designs using the Tcl-based non-project flow, and now RTL-based designs are supported in project mode within the Vivado IDE, with many underlying flow details automatically managed.

 UltraScale represents a new breakthrough in Partial Reconfiguration technology, enabling reconfiguration of nearly all FPGA resource types, including I/O, Gigabit Transceivers, and clocking networks.

 Professors and researchers associated with universities may receive licenses through the Xilinx University Program (XUP).
 Learn more about access requirements and procedures for obtaining licenses here.